 What’s important to recognise is that even patients who visit their dentist regularly may experience a dental cavity, which could result in a filling.
 One of the biggest culprits, even for those who typically practice exceptional oral hygiene, are those difficult-to-reach places in between your teeth that can easily go undetected.

 In this month’s blog, our London-based dentist takes an in-depth look into dental cavities and fillings.

 What is a dental cavity?

-A dental cavity forms when the outer surfaces of your teeth are attacked by acid producing bacteria.
-The bacteria produce acid as they digest sugar in your diet.
+A dental cavity forms when the outer surfaces of your teeth are attacked by acid-producing bacteria.
+The bacteria produce acid as they digest the sugar in your diet.
 The cavities can become larger as more bacteria sit in them, producing more and more acid.

-In the beginning, small cavities may have no pain as they are in the outer surface of the tooth.
-As they deepen, and get closer to the nerve, your teeth may become more sensitive whilst eating or drinking.
+In the beginning, small cavities may have no pain as they are on the outer surface of the tooth.
+As they deepen and get closer to the nerve, your teeth may become more sensitive whilst eating or drinking.
 Hot or cold food/drink can certainly exacerbate the problem.

 What is a dental filling?

 A filling is simply filling up a cavity with a suitable material.
 Your dentist will remove any decay and then fill the cavity back up to the original contour of the tooth.